Social Work (SOCW)

 SOCW 5323.
 PROGRAM EVALUATION.
 3 Hours.

-This course is designed to provide students with an understanding of and ability to analyze, monitor, and evaluate evidence-informed interventions and human service programs.
-In this course, quantitative and qualitative research methods and approaches are applied to the scientific and ethical evaluation of evidence-informed interventions and human service programs.
-Research skills and knowledge are presented from the perspective of promoting diversity and social and economic justice in the evaluation of social work.
+This course is designed to provide students with an understanding of and ability to evaluate human service programs.
+Relationships between program evaluation and program planning or administration are emphasized using both quantitative and qualitative data collection/analysis methods and approaches from the perspective of promoting diversity and social and economic justice in the evaluation of human service programs.
 Prerequisite: SOCW 5308 or Advanced Standing.

 SOCW 5324.
 SOCIAL WORK SUPERVISION.
 3 Hours.